-Gufa Pokhari is popular tourist destination.
+Gufa Pokhari is a popular tourist destination.
 The best time to visit Gufa Pokhari is February-May.
-If someone wish to play with snow then one can visit there in winter (November-December).
+If someone wishes to play with snow then one can visit there in winter (November-December).
 One can Enjoy homestay, Sherpa village, culture at gupha pokhari .

 Most do things in Gupha Pokhari